 Sedation Dentistry An Overview

 Many people avoid their dental health because of fear of dental treatment.
-Dr. Sowell is a sedation dentist in Plano, Texas who understands how this can compromise your smile, self-esteem, comfort and systemic health.
+Dr. Sowell is a sedation dentist in Plano, Texas who understands how this can compromise your self-esteem, comfort and systemic health.
 To help our patients overcome their fears, we have combined dental sedation and laser dentistry along with compassion and TLC to give our patients a comfortable experience they did not think was possible.

 Oral sedation blocks the ability to experience fear and anxiety.
 Laser dentistry delivers quick, quiet treatment without discomfort during or after treatment.
 Our patients rarely need pain medication after treatment and are always amazed how much easier it was than they thought possible.